bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Scopes

 By default, Ray returns a new instance each time it supplies a value.
-This behaviour is configurable via scopes.
+This behavior is configurable via scopes.

 ```php?start_inline
 use Ray\Di\Scope;